.

 Note: When we mention God in our posts, we mean One True God, we call Allah in Islam, with no associates.
 Allah is the Sole Creator of all things, and that Allah is all-powerful and all-knowing.
 Allah has no offspring, no race, no gender, no body, and is unaffected by the characteristics of human life.

-You may read more posts on similar theme in our series of posts related to: Understanding Shirk - Grave sin of Associating Partners with Allah (Reference Page)
+For more posts on the subject of shirk, please refer to our reference page: Understanding Shirk - Grave sin of Associating Partners with Allah

 For more Selected Subjects, please refer to our reference page: Selected Verses from Al Qur'an about a Specific Subject (Reference Page) to know more about what Qur'an says about specific subjects and our reference page: Selected Verses from the Qur'an. .